iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-have-to-fear-machine-learning-or-ai.md

 The machine does this by constructing a massive statistical model, one which is based on large amounts of text, mostly taken from the internet.
 This is done with relatively little input from human researchers or the designers of the system; rather, the model is designed by constructing a large number of nodes, which act as probability functions for a word to appear in a text given its context and the text that has come before it.
 Rather than putting in these probability functions by hand, researchers feed the system large amounts of text and train it by having it make next-word predictions about this training data.
 They then give it positive or negative feedback depending on whether it predicts correctly.
 Given enough text, the machine can construct a statistical model giving the likelihood of the next word in a block of text all by itself.

+## Does AI Have Any Agency or Evolutionary Goals?
+Does the Darwin Principle Apply to AI?

+### AI and Agency

+Agency refers to the capacity of an entity to act independently and make its own choices.
+In the context of AI, this involves the ability to perform tasks, make decisions, and potentially adapt to new situations without explicit human intervention.
+Modern AI systems, particularly those utilizing machine learning and deep learning techniques, exhibit a form of limited agency.
+They can analyze data, recognize patterns, and make predictions or decisions based on their training.

+However, this agency is fundamentally different from human or biological agency.
+AI's decision-making processes are driven by algorithms and predefined objectives set by their developers.
+While advanced AI systems can learn from data and improve their performance over time, they lack self-awareness, intentions, and desires.
+Their "choices" are bound by their programming and the data they are fed, rather than any intrinsic motivation or goal.

+### Evolutionary Goals and AI

+Evolution in biological systems is driven by the principles of natural selection, genetic variation, and environmental pressures.
+Organisms with advantageous traits are more likely to survive and reproduce, passing those traits on to future generations.
+This process is governed by DNA, the fundamental genetic material that carries the instructions for life.

+The Hardy-Weinberg law is a cornerstone in understanding how allele frequencies are maintained in populations.
+It states that allele and genotype frequencies in a population remain constant from generation to generation in the absence of evolutionary influences such as mutation, migration, genetic drift, and natural selection.

+In contrast, AI does not possess DNA or any equivalent genetic material.
+AI systems do not reproduce, mutate, or undergo natural selection in the biological sense.
+Instead, they are designed, developed, and updated by human engineers.
+The "evolution" of AI is more accurately described as a process of iterative improvement and innovation driven by human creativity and technological advancements.

+### The Darwinian Principle and AI

+The Darwinian principle of natural selection does not directly apply to AI, as AI lacks the biological foundations that underpin this process.
+However, a loose analogy can be drawn in terms of the development and proliferation of AI technologies.

+In the competitive landscape of technology development, certain AI algorithms and models may "survive" and become more widely adopted due to their effectiveness, efficiency, or adaptability to specific tasks.
+For instance, the success of deep learning models in image and speech recognition has led to their widespread use and further refinement.
+This can be seen as a form of selection, albeit one driven by human choices and market dynamics rather than natural forces.

+### AI, Carbon, and the Essence of Life

+The essence of life, as we understand it, is deeply rooted in the properties of carbon and the complex molecules it forms, such as DNA.
+Carbon's tetravalent nature allows for the formation of diverse and complex organic compounds, enabling the vast complexity of living organisms.
+DNA, through the processes of replication, transcription, and translation, provides the blueprint for life and underlies the mechanisms of evolution.

+AI, on the other hand, is based on silicon and electronic components.
+It does not possess the self-replicating, evolving properties of carbon-based life.
+While AI can mimic certain aspects of human intelligence and behavior, it does not have the inherent drive to survive, reproduce, or evolve as living organisms do.

 ### Is reality Subjective or Objective?

 #### Is reality an illusion?